What Does the Bible Say About Owls?

 10. Deuteronomy 14:16: “The little owl, and the great owl, and the swan,” is another verse that lists owls as unclean birds, similar to Leviticus 11.

-See also What Does the Bible Say About Flowers?
+See also What Does the Bible Say About Making Decisions?

 These verses collectively showcase how owls are used in the Bible, primarily as symbols of desolation and loneliness or as part of the lists of unclean animals in the Mosaic Law.
 Their presence in these contexts helps to paint a vivid picture of the scenes being described, whether it be a lamentation, a portrayal of desolation, or adherence to purity laws.